Whether it be a dog, cat, horse, or bird (or all four), we all love our pets.

 As a matter of fact, those expenses are not even the half of it when it comes to what we spend money on for our pets.
 In modern times, pet insurance has become a bustling marketplace.
 According to the North American Pet Health Insurance Association (NAPHIA), 1.8 million pets were insured in 2016 in North America; this represented an 11.5 percent annual growth rate from 2015.
 In total, $940 million worth of pet insurance premiums were written in 2016, which was up from $774 million in 2015.

 As both consumers and companions, we are willing to spend serious money on our pets.
 But, exactly how much are we willing to spend?
-And, if we are willing to dole out considerable cash for our pets, does pet insurance become a worthwhile investment?
+And, if we are willing to dole out considerable cash for our pets, is pet insurance worth the cost?

 LendEDU sought to find the answer to these difficult questions in a recent poll.